 In terms of connecting to the electricity grid, technical alternatives are available and application for grid connection will be made through a separate process and assessed accordingly.
-Connecting via a new overhead line to a nearby substation or a LILO ("loop-in-loop-out") connection on neighbouring land into an existing 132kV overhead line are alternatives under consideration.
+Connecting via a new overhead line to a nearby substation or a LILO ("loop-in-loop-out") connection into a nearby 132kV or 88kv overhead line are alternatives under consideration.

 The operations of the proposed facility would require some servicing, noting that the operational electrical requirements would be nominal and would be supplied by the facility.

 The following alternatives are under consideration: